ViennaTools/ViennaPS/docs/misc/pointData.md

 ---

-The psPointData class is designed to hold data associated with points in space.
+The `viennals::PointData` class is designed to hold data associated with points in space.
 It's a generic class that can work with any data type `T` that satisfies the `lsConcepts::IsFloatingPoint` concept.
 By default, it uses `double` as the data type.

 __Member Types:__